Table of Contents[Hide][Show]

 5. Take an Atlantis Submarine Tour

-Atlantis Submarines is a popular attraction, especially for young kids.
-First, a boat takes you out to the submarine dive site 100 feet underwater to explore artificial reefs.
+Atlantis Submarines is a popular attraction, taking you 100 feet underwater for an up close view to explore artificial reefs.
 The tour guides are friendly and knowledgeable.
 More importantly, they make the commentary so much fun that the kids don’t even know they’re learning something.
 Expect to see lots of fish and maybe even sea turtles.

 6. Play at Kualoa Ranch

-Located in serene kaneohe, Kualoa Ranch is a 4,000-acre private nature reserve and working cattle ranch on the windward coast.
-It’s also a popular tourist attraction and filming location for Jurassic Park movies.
+Located in serene Kaneohe, Kualoa Ranch is a 4,000-acre private nature reserve and working cattle ranch on the windward coast.
+It’s also a popular tourist attraction and was a filming location for the Jurassic Park movies, Jumanji, Godzilla and King Kong.
+Tours of the film sites are available.

-The ranch offers various outdoor activities and guided tours for families.
+The ranch offers various outdoor activities.
 These include horseback riding and ziplining.
 We took a thrilling, guided tour on an ATV.
 Bouncing on rutted roads through meadows and valleys we had spectacular ocean views.
-Ages 16 and older can drive their own ATV with no passengers.
-For multi-passenger rides, the minimum driving age is 21.
+The minimum driving age is 21.
+Riders must be at least 5.

 SheBuysTravel Tip: Also located in Kaneohe is the Hoʻomaluhia Botanical Garden.